BeipDev/BeipMU/Documentation/Wineskin.md

 ## Install Fonts

 If you don't already have it, find and download the Segoe UI and the Segoe UI Emoji ttf files.
 Any friend with a Windows PC can give these to you.
 I don't know a guaranteed safe place for it.
+(Or ask on our Discord and we can send it to you)

 These should be manually dragged to the Mac (Or Macintosh HD)/Library/Font folder and dropped there.
 That should be all it takes to activate them.
 It seems to be more reliable than dragging it into the user one.